deltahedra3d/freecad-launcher/README.md

 - **AppImage management** — detect, download, launch, and delete FreeCAD **stable** and **weekly** builds automatically.
 - **Pull request testing** — fetch open PRs from `FreeCAD/FreeCAD`, view the conversation/comments, compile a PR with `cmake`/`ninja` (or with [`pixi`](https://pixi.sh) if that's how you build FreeCAD), and launch the resulting build directly.
+- **Guided full build with pixi** — no existing FreeCAD source tree?
+The **"Compile FreeCAD with pixi…"** button clones `FreeCAD/FreeCAD` (or reuses a folder you already have), then walks you through `pixi run configure` and `pixi run build` step by step, with a confirmation before each stage and a live progress dialog. `git` and `pixi` are installed automatically if missing (`git` via your distro's package manager with a privilege prompt; `pixi` via its official user-level installer, no root needed).
 - **Project library** — scan folders for CAD files, keep a recent-files list, and launch a project with a chosen FreeCAD version (including inside an already-running instance).
 - **3D preview** — quick preview of `.FCStd`, `.step`/`.stp`, `.iges`/`.igs`, `.stl`, and `.brep` files using [F3D](https://f3d.app/) (recommended), with `vtk` as a fallback and `cadquery-ocp` used to tessellate STEP/IGES files.
 - **Desktop integration** — create `.desktop` menu entries for installed versions.